Managing People, Livestock and Grasslands in Pastoral Areas

 Chapter 8: Managing People

-Managing institutions, markets and technology are a necessary but not sufﬁcient condition to improving the condition of the grasslands and the livelihoods of households in the pastoral areas.
+8. Managing People Managing institutions, markets and technology are a necessary but not sufﬁcient condition to improving the condition of the grasslands and the livelihoods of households in the pastoral areas.
 A crucial part of the solution lies in the management of people.
 The rise in human population has induced a rise in livestock numbers and led to grazing pressures beyond the carrying capacity of the grasslands given existing and likely future technologies.
 Apart from the connection between human population and livestock grazing pressure, other aspects focus attention on the management of people.
 The provision of basic services such as health and education are much lower in the remote and geographically dispersed pastoral region than in other areas of China.
 One of China’s goals for the development and modernization of western China is to improve these basic services in pastoral areas.
 Developing these services is not only important for the welfare of people directly but also impacts on economic adjustment, on the productivity of labour, and on the uptake and effective utilization of new technologies.
 The movement of people across employment sectors and localities is also part of the structural adjustment process associated with economic growth and development, a process to which people in the pastoral region are not immune.
 The barriers to and costs of adjustments are much greater for most pastoral households than for other rural households.
 Education and skill levels are often inadequate for alternative occupations.
-In addition there are fewer nearby alternative economic opportunities in pastoral areas and...
+In addition there are fewer nearby alternative economic opportunities in...